Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 | Parameter | Description |
 | --- | --- |
-| <span style="white-space:nowrap">`plugins.account.config`</span> | Plugin-specific configuration for creating an account.
+| `plugins.account.config` | Plugin-specific configuration for creating an account.
 Can be `file://` or inline-json.
 See the plugin's documentation for more info on the json config required
 | `rawkey` | Path to file containing hex-encoded account private key (without 0x prefix) (for example `/path/to/raw.key`)

 === "json file"